Send the link below via email or IMCopy

 as it seems to the common reader, evoking the sense that its characters might in fact exist, and that such things might well happen.

 To achieve such effects, most realists prefer the commonplace and everyday subject matter, represented in minute detail, over rarer aspects of life—but they must render their materials in ways that make them seem to their readers the very stuff of ordinary experience.

 Naturalism is sometimes claimed to give an even more accurate depiction of life than realism.
-But naturalism is not only, like realism, a special selection of subject matter and a special way of rendering those materials; it is a
+But naturalism is not only a special selection of subject matter and a special way of rendering those materials;

 This thesis, a product of post-Darwinian biology in the nineteenth century,